jgitlin-p21/chef-server/src/chef-server-ctl/README.md

 This folder contains the additional commands that are added to cinc-server-ctl for managing the server.
-These are commands for performing various admin related tasks on the chef-server box itself.
+These are commands for performing various admin related tasks on the cinc-server box itself.

 #### Testing

-To run the unit tests for these commands, simply `cd` back to the base `chef-server` directory, then:
+To run the unit tests for these commands, simply `cd` back to the base `cinc-server` directory, then:

 ```
 bundle install --binstubs